jdluu/Modern-Portfolio/README.md

 ## 🚀 Project Structure

-Inside of my Astro project, you'll see the following folders and files:
+Inside my Astro project, you'll see the following folders and files:

 ```
 /